 With resistance bands, I can do a full-body workout in less than an hour—sometimes only 15 minutes!
 Best of all, I can increase or decrease how difficult my workouts are—I am in control.
 After giving birth, I definitely was not ready for any weightlifting, so the resistance bands helped me ease back into shape.
 They are also safe to use on your own without a spot buddy.

 Resistance bands can be easily adapted to your fitness level by simply allowing more or less slack in the bands.
-There is a variety available on the market, including those in Young Living’s Power Pack Gym Bag Kit in the 2015 Holiday Catalog.
+There is a variety available on the market.
 You will also find two different types of bands: basic resistance bands, which are simply rubber strips; and tube resistance bands, which have a foam handle and allow for greater versatility.
 I’ll be describing exercises using tube bands, but you can modify them to fit basic resistance bands, too.

 Now that you know a little more about resistance bands, let’s get started with a simple and fast workout!
 With each of these exercises, you can adjust the difficulty by allowing more or less slack or by adding another band.